HelloChatterbox/dev_documentation/docs/using-mycroft-ai/pairing-your-device.md

 `~/.chatterbox/identity/identity2.json`

-DO NOT SHARE THIS INFORMATION WITH OTHERS - IT IS YOUR MYCROFT IDENTITY
+DO NOT SHARE THIS INFORMATION WITH OTHERS - IT IS YOUR CHATTERBOX IDENTITY

 You may be asked for this information by Chatterbox support staff while troubleshooting Device and/or Pairing issues.